 - Completion of ACGME accredited internal medicine residency and cardiology fellowship prior to start of EP fellowship

 - Accepted applicants must obtain either a Limited License (processed only by the department), or Full Massachusetts license.

 Echocardiography Fellowship Program at the VA Boston Healthcare System, West Roxbury Campus

-The Advanced Cardiovascular Imaging Fellowship seeks to provide intensive training in echocardiography in an academic setting and introductory training in nuclear cardiology, cardiac CT and cardiac MRI.
-There will be close interaction with inpatient Cardiology teams as well as Fellow trainees in Cardiology from Boston Medical Center, Brigham and Women’s Hospital as well as Massachusetts General Hospital.
-The program is designed to meet professional certification requirements for interpretation of standard transthoracic echocardiography studies and performance of transesophageal TEE including intraoperative TEE, contrast as well as stress echocardiograms.
+Special Comments: The Advanced Cardiovascular Imaging Fellowship seeks to provide intensive training in echocardiography in an academic setting, and introductory training in nuclear cardiology, cardiac CT and cardiac MRI.
+There will be close interaction with inpatient Cardiology teams, as well as Fellow trainees in Cardiology from Boston Medical Center, Brigham and Women’s Hospital, and Massachusetts General Hospital.
+The program is designed to meet professional certification requirements for interpretation of standard transthoracic echocardiography studies, stress echocardiography, contrast imaging, and performance of transesophageal echocardiograms (TEE), including intraoperative TEE.
 The program will also provide training in Valvular Heart Disease through active participation in Heart Valve Clinic and intense exposure to structural heart imaging and interventions.
 The fellow will become proficient in the use of the latest technology for cardiac imaging and develop an integrated appreciation of cardiac physiology and pathophysiology.

 Interventional Cardiology and Electrophysiology Fellowship Programs: Rebecca Hall, firstname.lastname@example.org